 Students in the final year of their undergraduate degree who expect to move to postgraduate study, or those already studying for a postgraduate degree (full or part time) are eligible to apply to attend.
 Qualifying students from ACU member institutions will be eligible to apply for bursaries.

 The School is hosted in a different country each year.
-In its previous five years it has been held in Cameroon, Botswana, the United Kingdom, Malaysia, and Canada.
+In its previous six years it has been held in Cameroon, Botswana, the United Kingdom, Malaysia, Canada, and Rwanda.

 Creating greener narratives through the environmental arts and humanities